laminlabs/nbproject/docs/guides/cli.md

-# Initialize and track dependencies for a collection of notebooks via the CLI
+# Manage a collection of notebooks with the CLI

 Here we consider that you have a collection of existing notebooks that you'd like to become